iamgeeyuh/CS2214/project/project1/README.txt

 with similar formats like 'lw' and 'sw', 'slti' and 'addi', etc. As I parsed through a list of assembly instructions, the instructions would be passed through one of the converter functions based on the opcode in the instruction.
 For example, if the opcode was 'add' or 'sub' I would pass the instructions through add_sub_etc() but if the opcode was 'jal' I'd pass the instructions through jal_j().
 Each converter function returned the corresponding machine code which would be added to a list of translated machine code that would be outputted to the terminal.

 I feel that this design cut back on a lot of redundancy.
 By using one function for multiple opcodes that are essentially the same, I am cutting a lot of repetitive code.
-Having separate functions for each collection of opcodes also makes the code more readable to me as I can easily find the function associated with an opcode and there is less code to read.
+Having separate functions for each collection of opcodes also makes the code more readable to me as I can easily find the function associated with an opcode and it will be easier to maintain in the future.